timse/resize-image-loader/README.md

 ## Advanced Usage

 Optionally you make also create a placeholder image.
 Placeholder images are tiny images that are inlined and blurred until the hi-res image is loaded.
-This delivers a fully rendered experince to the user as quick as possible without empty boxes or jumpy reflow/layouts.
-[See facebook's write up for futher details.](https://code.facebook.com/posts/991252547593574/the-technology-behind-preview-photos)
+This delivers a fully rendered experience to the user as quick as possible without empty boxes or jumpy reflow/layouts.
+[See facebook's write up for further details.](https://code.facebook.com/posts/991252547593574/the-technology-behind-preview-photos)

 The code below has one `img` using the placeholder image, which is inlined as a datauri.
-This will load right away and take up minimal space on the inital download (the sample project placeholder is 1.5K gzipped).
+This will load right away and take up minimal space on the initial download (the sample project placeholder is 1.5K gzipped).
 The second image is the normal image.
 The user's browser will then choose the optimal image and download that one instead of the src.
-Once the full image loads, the onLoad handler will trigger a state change and have an animated cross fade between the blured placeholder image and the real hi-res image.
+Once the full image loads, the onLoad handler will trigger a state change and have an animated cross fade between the blurred placeholder image and the real hi-res image.

 ``` javascript
 var responsive = require('resize-image?sizes[]=200w,sizes[]=900w&placeholder=20&blur=40!./myImage.jpg');